Deborah Hewson

 We have 3 routes in the BSc (Hons) Occupational Therapy:

 Our occupational therapy degree incorporates a range of learning and teaching methods to engage you in active learning.
 This includes technology enhanced learning through online workbooks, activities and interactive discussions: classroom based learning through seminars, skills workshops, tutorials and practice–based learning.
 You will be a collaborator in learning with your tutors, peers and practice educators.
+We are working with local partners in strategy development and are encouraging of social entrepreneurship with resources and expertise within the staff team.

 Support is provided by tutors for all module assignments in the form of assessment tutorials and marking criteria.